Oxford University Press: Malcolm vs. Oxford University 1986–1992

-The case ended in July 1992 with a Tomlin order, a damages settlement under the terms of which the servants and agents of Oxford University are permanently barred from denigrating Malcolm or Making Names, rendering it the first book in literary history to be afforded such legal protection.
+The case ended in July 1992 with a Tomlin order, a damages settlement under which the servants and agents of Oxford University are permanently barred from denigrating Malcolm or Making Names, rendering it the first book in literary history to be afforded such legal protection.
 The case was reported to have cost Oxford over £500,000.

-Closure of Poetry List
+Closure of poetry list

-In November 1998, the OUP announced the closure, on commercial grounds, of its modern poetry list.
+In November 1998, OUP announced the closure, on commercial grounds, of its modern poetry list.
 Andrew Potter, OUP's director of music, trade paperbacks and Bibles, told The Times that the list "just about breaks even.
 The university expects us to operate on commercial grounds, especially in this day and age."
-In the same article, the poet D. J. Enright, who had been with OUP since 1979 said, "There was no warning.
+In the same article, the poet D. J. Enright, who had been with OUP since 1979, said, "There was no warning.
 It was presented as a fait accompli.
 Even the poetry editor didn't know....The money involved is peanuts.
 It's a good list, built up over many years."
 In February 1999, Arts Minister Alan Howarth made a speech in Oxford in which he denounced the closure: "OUP is not merely a business.
 It is a department of the University of Oxford and has charitable status.
 It is part of a great university, which the Government supports financially and which exists to develop and transmit our intellectual culture....It is a perennial complaint by the English faculty that the barbarians are at the gate.
 Indeed they always are.
 But we don't expect the gatekeepers themselves, the custodians, to be barbarians."
 Oxford's professor Valentine Cunningham wrote in the Times Higher Education Supplement: "Increasingly, (OUP) has behaved largely like a commercial outfit, with pound signs in its eyes and a readiness to dumb down for the sake of popularity and sales....Sacking poets not because they lose money but because they do not make enough of it: it is an allegory of a university press missing the point, mistaking its prime purpose."
-In March 1999 The Times Literary Supplement commissioned Andrew Malcolm to write an article under the strapline “Why the present constitution of the OUP cannot work”.
+In March 1999 The Times Literary Supplement commissioned Andrew Malcolm to write an article under the strapline "Why the present constitution of the OUP cannot work".
 A decade later, OUP's managing director, Ivon Asquith, reflected on the public relations damage caused by the episode: "If I had foreseen the self-inflicted wound we would suffer I would not have let the proposal get as far as the Finance Committee."